Home | Frequently Asked Questions

 All faculty, emeriti, staff, or students with a valid University CIN number will have a myCSULA Identity account.

-17. Is AD and myCSULA Identity available to other campus-affiliated group and organizations, such as Auxiliary Services, LACHSA faculty and Extended Studies and International Programs?
+17. Is AD and myCSULA Identity available to other campus-affiliated group and organizations, such as Auxiliary Services, LACHSA faculty and Professional and Global Education?

 Yes.
-All Auxiliary Services, Los Angeles County High School for the Arts (LACHSA), College of Extended Studies and International Programs, Friends of the Library and other campus-affiliated groups can receive new AD and myCSULA Identity accounts.
+All Auxiliary Services, Los Angeles County High School for the Arts (LACHSA), College of Professional and Global Education, Community Borrowers and other campus-affiliated groups can receive new AD and myCSULA Identity accounts.
 However, since these groups are not in the CMS HCM system and do not have CIN numbers, individuals in this group will still need to complete the Network/E-mail Account Request form.
 The AD and myCSULA Identity accounts for these groups must be manually created.

 18. Can Third-party Service Providers or vendors and guests obtain a myCSULA Identity account?

 Yes.
 These individuals, however, will have limited access to the features and services provided by myCSULA Identity.
 They must first obtain an AD network account by submitting a Third Party Network Access Request form for review and approval.
 The form is available at http://www.calstatela.edu/its/forms.

 19. Do I have to activate the new myCSULA Identity account if I already have my AD account?